iHRIS/iHRIS/docs/admin/docker.md

 cd iHRIS
 ```

-## HAPI
+## Launch HAPI

-If you don't have a HAPI server running, bring up HAPI using the dedicated HAPI docker-compose file.
+If there isn't a HAPI server running, one can be brought up using the HAPI docker-compose file.
 This instance also includes a Postgres database.

 ```sh
 docker-compose -f docker-compose.hapi.yml up -d